 Training for Kili is essential if you want to be one of the lucky ones to stand on Uhuru Peak (Swahili for ‘Freedom Peak‘).

-It‘s no easy climb like some people suggest.
-There may not be any technical climbing, but walking up six kilometres vertically in five days is not the best idea for your well-being.
+It’s no easy climb like some people suggest.
+There may not be any technical climbing, but walking up 6,000m vertically in six days will take a toll on your physical well-being.

 So here are some basic tips for training: